-Employee health screens with a positive or "yes" response will be sent to supervisors and the Human Resources Office for review and student health screens will be sent to Health Services for review.
+4. Employee health screens with a positive or "yes" response will be sent to supervisors and the Human Resources Office for review and student health screens will be sent to Health

+Services for review.
 If an employee is unable to report to work due to illness, they will report this to their supervisor.
-Supervisors will report this through the Human Resources reporting link.
-Human Resources has established a dedicated email (eehealthscreen@oswego.edu) which will receive and monitor positive or "yes" responses to the daily health screening questions.
+Supervisors will report this through the Human Resources dedicated reporting link.
+Human Resources has established а email (eehealthscreen@oswego.edu) which will receive and monitor positive or "yes" responses to the daily health screening questions.
+Human Resources will respond, via email, to the employee with the current guidelines on how to proceed in response to their positive or 'yes' response and copy the supervisor.
 This email will also serve as an electronic point of contact for employees and supervisors with questions and concerns about the daily health screen and related matters.
+Additionally, Human Resources monitors and responds to all daily employee health screens that are positive or 'yes' responses and follows up with the employee and supervisor to provide guidance.
 Students who are ill will report this to Health Services.
 Students will be triaged by nursing staff and tested as needed.